Skip to main content

 • Backend: Python 3.11, FastAPI

-• Frontend: React 18, Vite, TailwindCSS
+• Frontend: React 19, TypeScript, Vite, TailwindCSS

-• Database: SQLite (WAL mode)
+• Database: SQLite (WAL mode, default) or PostgreSQL (optional)

 • Streaming: go2rtc (WebRTC / HLS)